dyhes/zulip/templates/zerver/integrations/irc.md

-Mirror an IRC channel in Zulip!
+Mirror an IRC channel in Aloha!

 ### Install the bridge software

-1. Clone the Zulip API repository, and install its dependencies.
+1. Clone the Aloha API repository, and install its dependencies.

     ```
     git clone https://github.com/zulip/python-zulip-api.git